Unified Functional-Holographic Theory of the QCD Critical End Point: Consistency and Validation

 which is our first diagnostic criterion.
 The second diagnostic uses the curvature matrix of the grand potential in the $(\sigma,\Phi)$ sector at stationarity, $\mathcal H_{ij}=\partial^2\Omega/\partial X_i\partial X_j$ with $X\in{\sigma,\Phi}$.
 Self-dual criticality implies that the smallest eigenvalue $\lambda_{\min}$ vanishes and that its eigenvector aligns with $(\cos\theta^\star,\sin\theta^\star)$, while the orthogonal curvature remains finite,

 which we verify by explicit diagonalization and by monitoring the divergence of the correlation length $\xi^2=Z_\sigma/m_\sigma^2$ computed from the zero-momentum limit of the scalar two-point function.
-The equivalence of $\lambda_{\min}\to 0$ and $\xi\to\infty$ at the CEP closes the diagnostic loop \cite{Stephanov:2004,fischer2014phase}.
+The equivalence of $\lambda_{\min}\to 0$ and $\xi\to\infty$ at the CEP closes the diagnostic loop \cite{Stephanov:2004,fischer2014phase}. { Representative numerical values of the self-duality stability diagnostics entering Eqs.~\eqref{eq:lin-stab}-\eqref{eq:curv-diagnostic} are summarized in Table~\ref{tab:selfdual_diag}.